StatNLP/otedama/README.md

 #### Recommended Parameter Ranges:

 * `<number of iterations>`:[20-10000] Depends on target language and syntactic complexity of the corpus, and on whether you used feature subsets or fuzzy matching.
 200 ist a good starting value for syntactically simple corpora.
-As one rule is learned per iteration, bigger rulesets require longer training times.
 * `<size of training subsets>`:[20-1000]  A new random subset of the specified size is chosen as a learning treebank for extracting rule candidates in each iteration.
 Bigger training subsets lead to longer training times, but increase the probability of finding a near-optimal new rule in each iteration.
 Should be at leat 2N, where N is the number of CPUs available for adequate load balancing.
 * `<size of evaluation treebank>`:[1000-size of corpus] A new random subset of the specified size is chosen as an evaluation treebank in each iteration.
 Bigger evaluation treebanks lead to longer training times, but increase the probability of finding a near-optimal new rule in each iteration.
 This feature is currently disabled.
 * `<maximum crossing score>`:[0.5-2]*((-1)*(<size of evaluation treebank>/100)) Minimum reduction in crossing score in evaluation treebank that each new rule must meet.
 This feature is currently disabled.